Cybertarstate/Team37_ECE230L_Sect004/Lab05/README.md

 ### 1 - Explain the role of the Top Level file.
 The role of this file is to direct the inputs and outputs of both circuit_ a and circuit_b modules.
 We use switches and LEDs to accomplish this task putting the output of circuit_a as the input a for circuit_b.
 ### 2 - Explain the function of the Constraints file.
 The function of the constraints file is to pull a name from top.v, operate on it, and then pass in a dictionary of properties.
-The constraints file has switches and LEDs mapped to GPIO pins, we uncommented the portions we utilized for the circuits in the lab.
+The constraints file maps switches and LEDs to physical GPIO pins on the FPGA, enabling our program to run on the board as intended.
+We were able to uncomment the portions we utilized for the circuits in the lab.
 ### 3 - Was the selection of Minterm and Maxterm correct for each circuit?
 What would you have chosen?
 Yes, the selection was correct for each circuit.
 If given the choice, I would have chosen Minterm for both circuits.
 The reason for this is that the circuit_a’s Minterms could have been grouped in one block instead of three.
 The groups for circuit_b would be about the same either way, so I would have stuck with Minterm as well.